-In order to apply for a Graduation Project mentor, a student must have earned at least 4 credits in one of the "Aspects" designated by the mentor, in the semester prior to the application, that is, in principle, by the first semester of the third year.
+In order to complete the Graduation Project mentor application, a student must have earned at least 4 credits in one of the "Aspects" designated by the mentor, by the semester prior to the application, that is, in principle, by the first semester of the third year.
 In addition, there may be other requirements to be fulfilled, so start course planning early to fulfill your "Aspects" and other requirements.

-You can check the "Aspects" specified by Graduation Project mentors online such as the keio.jp portal.
+You can check the "Aspects" specified by Graduation Project mentors online such as at keio.jp.